cvat-ai/cvat/site/content/en/docs/manual/advanced/ai-tools.md

 title: 'AI Tools'
 linkTitle: 'AI Tools'
 weight: 15
+description: 'Overview of semi-automatic and automatic annotation tools available in CVAT.'
 ---

 The tool is designed for semi-automatic and automatic annotation using DL models.